everhartlab/brazil-sclerotinia-2017/README.md

 All of the results are controlled via the Makefile.
 A diagram of how the makefile proceeds can be found in workflow.pdf:

- 1. packages.R is run, which installs/updates the packages needed for these analyses.
+ 1. install.R is run, which installs/updates the packages needed for these analyses.
 This creates bootstrap.txt and the folders "figs", "results", and "tables"
  2. All the R scripts are run, creating their results/*.Rout files and the figures and tables needed for the manuscript.
  3. rsync will copy all of the results (ignoring .git/ and .Rproj.user/) to the box drive (assuming OSX)